Crime and Punishment Summary

-The novel is set in St. Petersburg, Russia, in the mid-1860s.
-Meet the star of Crime and Punishment: a young, good looking "ex-student," dressed in rags, as he's coming out of his crummy little room.
-His name is Raskolnikov and he's thinking of doing something really, really bad, and even has a plan.
-He's talking to himself, and doesn't think he's really capable of doing the mysterious bad deed, and isn't even sure he wants to.
-Still, he's actually doing a practice run, as we speak.
+Meet the star of Crime and Punishment: a young, good-lookin' "ex-student," dressed in rags, as he's coming out of his crummy little room.
+His name is Raskolnikov, and he's thinking of doing something really, really bad.
+He even has a plan.

 Back at his room, Raskolnikov goes to sleep.
 When he wakes up, he gets a letter from his mother, Pulcheria.
-From the letter he learns that his sister, Dounia, is finally free from working as a nanny for the Svidrigaïlov family.
-Mr. Svidrigaïlov had been sexually harassing her, but she couldn't leave because she owed him money (which she had borrowed to help Raskolnikov).
-She's paid back the money, and now plans to marry a guy named Pyotr Petrovitch Luzhin, who sounds like a total schmuck.
-Now Dounia and Pulcheria are moving to St. Petersburg.
-They think that Luzhin will be able to help Raskolnikov get back on his feet.
+From the letter, he learns that his sister, Dounia, is finally free from working as a nanny for the Svidrigaïlov family.
+Mr. Svidrigaïlov had been sexually harassing her, but she couldn't leave because she owed him money (which she'd borrowed to help Raskolnikov).
+She's paid back the money and now plans to marry a guy named Pyotr Petrovitch Luzhin, who sounds like a total jerkbag.
+Now, Dounia and Pulcheria are moving to St. Petersburg, and they think that Luzhin will be able to help Raskolnikov get back on his feet.

 The letter freaks out Raskolnikov, and he leaves his room.
 He thinks Dounia is only marrying Luzhin to help him.
-He compares Dounia to Sonia, and vows that he will stop the wedding.
-But, he doesn't know how he'll stop it, because he doesn't have any money or power.
+He compares Dounia to Sonia and vows that he'll stop the wedding.
+But, he doesn't know how he'll stop it...because he doesn't have any money or power.
 He falls asleep in some bushes and dreams that he's a little boy.
-In the dream he sees a horse brutally beaten.
+In the dream, he sees a horse brutally beaten.

-When he wakes, he decides he can't possibly kill the pawnbroker with an axe, like he planned.
-But then he sees the pawnbroker's sister, Lizaveta in the marketplace, and learns that she won't be home that night.
+When our hero ("hero") wakes, he decides he can't possibly kill the pawnbroker with an axe, like he'd planned.
+But then, he sees the pawnbroker's sister, Lizaveta, in the marketplace and learns that she won't be home that night.
 Which means there wouldn't be any obstacles to Raskolnikov committing the murder as planned.
-This information makes him renew his murderous scheme.
+This information gets him back on track with his murderous scheme.

-Razumihin thinks Raskolnikov is acting strange when he visits him and so comes to look for him.
+Razumihin thinks Raskolnikov was acting strange and so comes to look for him.
 He decides to take care of Raskolnikov during his illness.
 He buys Raskolnikov new clothes with some money that came from Pulcheria while Raskolnikov was sick.

 Luzhin, Dounia's fiancé, comes to visit, and Raskolnikov threatens him and makes him leave.
 Raskolnikov manages to get everybody else out of his room, too, then puts on his new duds and hits the street.